Tommigun1980/IOSToolbarExtensions/README.md

 ### Configuration

-To turn off Android:esque secondary toolbar item rendering, call
+This feature is turned on by default.
+To turn off Android:esque secondary toolbar item rendering, call the following in your Xamarin.iOS project:

 ```xaml
 IOSToolbarExtensions.iOS.Renderers.IOSToolbarExtensionsContentPageRenderer.EnableSecondaryToolbarRendering = false;
 ```

-in your Xamarin.iOS project.

 If need be, you can customize rendering of the menu by setting properties of your choice in the